nicofirst1/AI_notes/README.md

     -  9.1, 9.3, 9.4

 ## Contributing
-You can fork this notes add your stuff and never ever tell anyone you change it...\
+You can fork this notes, add your stuff, and never ever tell anyone about it...\
 Or you could take a moment to think about how you could help others understand better this kind of concepts.
-Maybe you are the only person capable of explaning that particular argument better than anyone alse, so why not giving it a shot?\
+Maybe you are the only person capable of explaning that particular argument better than anyone alse, so why not giving it a shot?\\
 Contributing is super easy!
 Just change what you think should be changed, add your name in the contribution part of the title page and make a pull request.\
 And vualà, you're making a difference. \
 Easy, wasn't it?